surgiie/blade-cli/README.md

                 --include-address
 ```

-This will render and save the file to the same directory as `person.rendered.yml`
+This will render and save the file to the same directory as a file named `person.rendered.yml`

 ### Custom Filename